harleydutton/tabula-rasa/sections/skills and attributes/progression/Skill Progression.md

 Increase your equipment’s level by one at the cost of the equipment’s current level plus one, in souls. included from sark douls as this is a possibly useful phrasing.

+---

+Restrictions on when you can learn new skills.
+Need training, need downtime, etc. This tidbit might be better in [[Limits]]